jotpowers/Hobbies/recipes/Hawiian-BBQ-pasty.md

 * [Instant Pot shredded chicken](https://www.gimmesomeoven.com/instant-pot-shredded-chicken/)

+:::note
-> *Note*: I actually like to brine the chicken for at least an hour, and then leave out the salt from this recipe.
+I actually like to brine the chicken for at least an hour, and then leave out the salt from this recipe.
+:::note

 ### BBQ sauce